tartieret/python-refactoring-tutorial/README.md

 ## Analysis of v1

-This implementation isn't necessarily "bad" code.
-It efficiently retrieves data from the last hour using a timestamp column and groups it by category before sending it to the API.
-This approach is more efficient than running multiple queries as it minimizes database round trips.

-However, in the context of a larger project, this approach isn't ideal for several reasons:
+This implementation isn't necessarily "bad" code and would be suitable for a single-use tool as a "quick and dirty" solution.
+In the context of a larger project, this approach isn't ideal for several reasons:

 1. **Testing Challenges**: It would be difficult to write tests for this code as you'd need to:
    - Generate test data in a test database